CarmenTheodoraCraciun/DailyMealWithGroceryList_v2/README.md

-# Daily Meal with Grocery List v2
+# Daily Meal with Grocery List

 ## Project Description
-DailyMealWithGroceryList_v2 is an automation project designed to streamline meal planning and grocery list generation.
+DailyMealWithGroceryList is an automation project designed to streamline meal planning and grocery list generation.
 It automates the process of fetching recipe data, checking for updates, and assisting users in planning meals based on available ingredients, ultimately generating a personalized list of recipes and their ingredients.

 ## Workflows and Features
 This project consists of three main automation workflows: